 Instead, leverage the power of social media and generate content that compels people to share and talk about you.
 You’re proving to the world (and Google), that you’re in demand and relevant.

 At present, it’s unclear whether Google factors in social signals about a company’s authority on social media.
 Google is notoriously well known for constantly updating its search algorithms, which is why you should track Google’s SEO announcements religiously, so you can stay ahead of current trends.
 On the bright side, social platforms are search engines that can be leveraged too.

-Take Facebook, for instance, you can search Facebook’s open graph and find practically anything – ranging from cooking recipes, to even cloud storage files.
+Take Facebook, for instance.
+You can search Facebook’s open graph and find practically anything – ranging from cooking recipes, to cloud storage files.
 Additionally, many businesses leverage other platforms like Pinterest for SEO by adding “alt tags” to images.
-The benefit of this is twofold: Not only do images show up in Pinterest’s search bar, they also appear in Google Images too – that’s 2 for the price of 1!
+The benefit of this is twofold: Not only do images show up in Pinterest’s search bar, they also appear in Google Images too – that’s two for the price of one!

 5. Don’t overthink it

 It’s very easy to get caught up in the technicalities of SEO and forget why your website is there in the first place.
-While it’s important not to discount the hundreds of technical SEO requirements for greater rank opportunities (way too many to mention here) a much more overriding factor is how much value you provide to people that come across your website.
+While it’s important not to discount the hundreds of technical SEO requirements for greater rank opportunities (way too many to mention here) a bigger factor is how much value you provide to people that come across your website.